Cream-IO/starter-scss-es6/README.md

 ### Scripts (JS)

-All your Javascript scripts goes in the `src/js` directory or subdirectories and should be imported using ES6 import in `app.js`.
+All your Javascript scripts **must** be in the `src/js` directory or subdirectories and should be imported using ES6 import or ES5 require in `app.js`.

-The starter is configured to handle ES6/ES2015 code and use webpack to polyfill ES6 features in the final minified JS file.
+The starter is configured to handle **ES6/ES2015** code and use webpack to polyfill ES6 features in the final minified JS file.

 Linting rules are configured in `.eslintrc.js`.
 (You should use a plugin handling `ESLint` in your editor).